HiyaPedro/imutabilidade-e-useState-exercicios/README.md

 Você vai perceber que é necessário passar uma cor para os styled-components.
 Você não precisa entender 100% como isso funciona agora, mas se você passar as props corretamente, vai dar certo! :)

+Now it's time to create your own cards, to collect pokemon information, you can use the website https://bulbapedia.bulbagarden.net/wiki/Main_Page as a reference!

+Your job at this point is to create the pokemon's state and pass the Props correctly from the `App.js` component into the `PokemonCard` component.
+Check that they are all working.

+You will notice that it is necessary to pass a color to the styled-components.
+You don't need to understand 100% how this works now, but if you pass the props correctly, it will work! :)

 # Exercício 3
  Implemente a função de evoluir o Pokemon.
 Nessa função de onClick, você precisa modificar o estado criado no App.js para que, ao clicar, o Pokemon evolua pra sua próxima forma, se isso for possível.